Cao Bang

 Where to visit

-Having a cool weather and a plethora of beautiful sights, Cao Bang is a wonderful place to discover.
-Tourists can easily be entertained there by visiting the famous Thang Hen Lake in Tra Linh, Ban Gioc Waterfall or Mguom Ngao Cave in Trung Khanh, etc. In addition, as headquarters of the Vietnam army before the August 1945 Revolution, Cao Bang has several historical sites in which Ho Chi Minh lived and worked such as Pac Bo Cave, Coc Bo Cave, Lenin Stream, and Khuoi Nam Stream, etc. All of them are no doubt the favorite destinations of many modern travelers.
+Cao Bang, with its pleasant weather and an array of stunning sights, is an excellent destination for exploration.
+Visitors can enjoy various attractions, such as the renowned Thang Hen Lake in Tra Linh, the breathtaking Ban Gioc Waterfall, and the captivating Mguom Ngao Cave in Trung Khanh.
+Additionally, being the headquarters of the Vietnam army prior to the August 1945 Revolution, Cao Bang features several historical sites where Ho Chi Minh lived and worked, including Pac Bo Cave, Coc Bo Cave, Lenin Stream, and Khuoi Nam Stream.
+These sites are popular destinations that continue to draw modern travelers.

 Photo : vietnamnet.vn